 *1600cc for diesel cars from 1 June 2011.
 Rates in brackets applied from 1 June 2012 to 30 November 2012.

 The above rates may use to calculate the amount payable for all business journeys undertaken without incurring any tax liability on the individual employee.
 Alternatively, where all fuel purchased by the employer the rates can use to identify the cost of private mileage to reimbursed to the employer so about avoid a company car fuel benefit charge arising.
 Please note that the revised rates only apply in respect of business mileage in company vehicles.
 For non-company vehicles, there has been a change from 6 April 2011 in the 40p/25p rates to 45p/25p which are applicable to the reimbursement of business miles undertaken using an employee’s own vehicle.

 Whilst writing I would remind you of the importance of maintaining full and accurate records of mileage undertaken (whether in company cars or employee-owned cars) where business mileage is reimbursed using a rate per mile allowance.
 VAT input tax is recoverable (on the fair proportion of mileage allowances which relates to fuel in respect of which the petrol/diesel rates in the table above may use) subject to a VAT invoice(s) held which must equal or exceed the value of the business mileage reimbursement, and the date on the invoice(s) must correspond with the dates covered by any claim.
-It recommended that you tell your employees that all mileage/fuel claims must support by VAT invoices.
+It is recommended that you tell your employees that all mileage/fuel claims must support by VAT invoices.

 VAT Fuel Scale Charge – CO Basis – Company Car Users